-About 40% of the fertility issues we see at Virtus Fertility Centre are due to male fertility.
-So it’s important to understand how the male reproductive system works, to understand possible causes of infertility.
+About 40% of the fertility issues we see at Virtus Fertility Centre Singapore are in relation to male fertility.
+Therefore, it is important to understand how the male reproductive system works so as to better understand the possible causes of infertility.

 - Sperm production